-With many of us still being at home for longer periods during the day and with the winter months approaching, it’s a good time to think about how we can save on our energy bills and be a little more sustainable too.
+With the winter months approaching, it’s a good time to think about how you can save money on our energy bills and be a little more sustainable too.

 The government offers various support and initiatives that could help you save money over the coming months.

 Government initiatives to help you save this winter

 Cold Weather Payment: You could be entitled to the Cold Weather Payment if you’re getting certain benefits or support for mortgage interest.

 You’ll get a £25 payment, if the average temperature in your area is recorded as zero degrees or below over seven consecutive days.

 You’ll be able to check if your area is due a payment when this year’s scheme starts on 1 November 2021.